D76X/AZ-400-Demo-01/README.md

 ### Database Projects on Azure DevOps

-What we want to do here is to manage the database schema changes by means of .DATPACS and Visual Studio SQL Projects.
+What we want to do here is to manage the database schema changes by means of .DATPAC files and Visual Studio SQL Projects.
 We want to do this because Visual Studio SQL Projects are very convenient as they provide lots of tooling including refactoring cababilities, intellisense and also integrate with SSDS which makes it much easier and safer to perform and maintain schema chages to DBs by producing deployable artifacts such as .DATPACS files.

-However, this comes together with the problem that the same solution must then be build by an Azure Pipelien and perhaps also on an agent that might notn be a Windows based agent.
-In this cases while .csproj files can still be used with .Net Core as this is cross platform the same is not the case with .sqlproj assets that can only be built on Windows Agents.
+However, this comes together with the problem that the same solution must then be build by an Azure Pipeline and perhaps also on an agent that might not be a Windows based agent.
+In this cases while .csproj files can still be used with .Net Core as this is cross platform the same is not the case with .sqlproj that can only be built on Windows Agents.

-However, there are ways to leave the .sqlproj projects in the solution and still produce the .DATPACS that are required to aplly schema migrations to the target databases.
+However, there are ways to leave the .sqlproj projects in the solution and still produce the .DATPACS that are required to apply schema migrations to the target databases.

-#### The Problem with NuGetCommand@2 with solutions containing .sqlproj
+### The Problem with NuGetCommand@2 with solutions containing .sqlproj

+#### Resources used to tackle this problem

 The most helpful resources to solve these problem are the following.